-Developing an effective sober summer strategy can help you manage triggers and strengthen your sobriety.
+Developing an effective sober summer strategy can help you manage triggers and fortify your sobriety.

-While summertime provides many opportunities to fortify your recovery through sober activities, the season also presents potential challenges that could trigger relapse.
-Consider the following best practices for a successful sober summer.
+While summertime provides many opportunities to strengthen your recovery through sober activities, the season also presents potential challenges that could trigger relapse.

 Concerts, festivals, family gatherings, neighborhood celebrations, lake outings with friends – your first couple of sober summers may require you to skip events that involve open bars or a heavy focus on alcohol consumption.
 You are free to skip a year and focus on yourself, specifically on your health and well-being.
 The best way to manage triggers is to avoid them altogether, especially early in recovery.
 Don’t be afraid to say no to invitations to events and gatherings that you know likely involve triggers.
 Keep building on your recovery foundation and reevaluate next year.